List of Deltora Quest characters: Gers

 The younger brother of Glock and is in many ways like him such as his looks.
 However, Gers is somewhat more subdued and less confrontational than his brother, most likely because of the harsh ordeals he had to suffer in his life.
 Gers became one of the many Deltorans held prisoner in the Shadowlands.
 He escaped the Shadow Arena and made it to a branch of the Deltoran Resistance, led by Claw.
-He became the leader of the remaining Jalis after being entrusted Glock's talisman (consisting mainly of little odds and ends that his ancestors had gathered as trophies, including the mouth piece of the Pirran Pipe).
+He became the leader of the remaining Jalis after being entrusted Glock's talisman (consisting mainly of little odds and ends that his ancestors had gathered as trophies, formerly including the mouth piece of the Pirran Pipe).